-8.1 All students have an entitlement to experience the full range of subjects offered at Redborne.
-There may be occasions where access is made more difficult due to the needs of the student.

-8.2 Wherever possible the student remains in the class although adjustments can be made whilst still maintaining access to that subject area.
+- 8.1 All students have an entitlement to experience the full range of subjects offered at Redborne.
+There may be occasions where access is made more difficult due to the needs of the student. - 8.2 Wherever possible the student will remain in the class although reasonable adjustments will be made to support access to that subject area.